a-flama/a-flama/README.md

 # Hello!
-This is where I post cyber projects I work on (Some might be unfinished :) )
+Initials are AP, This is where I post cyber projects I work on (Some might be unfinished :) )

 Heres a cyber blog where I post sometimes: https://medium.com/@a-flama